ricefield/foodtrucksofsf/README.md

 Alternatively, I also considered taking advantage of Django's GIS framework, [GeoDjango](https://docs.djangoproject.com/en/1.8/ref/contrib/gis/) which has excellent integration with PostgreSQL's [PostGIS](http://postgis.net/) extension, and would've made some distance calculations cleaner and faster.
 Unfortunately, PostGIS isn't available on Heroku Postgres' free tier, so that was a no-go.

 ### Frontend
-The frontend is built using [React](http://facebook.github.io/react/) using the [Flux](https://facebook.github.io/flux/) architecture (specifically, using the [Reflux](https://github.com/spoike/refluxjs) implementation).
+The frontend is built with [React](http://facebook.github.io/react/) using the [Flux](https://facebook.github.io/flux/) architecture (specifically, using the [Reflux](https://github.com/spoike/refluxjs) implementation).
 This was my first time using React in a web app.
 I had played around with React not too long after it came out, and I was pretty impressed with it, so I jumped at the opportunity to use it in a project, figuring it was a great learning opportunity.
 Since then, Facebook had announced the Flux architecture, and several solid implementations of Flux have been floating around on Github, so I tried out Reflux at a friend's recommendation.

 Overall, I had a great time.
 Working in React is pretty awesome, and the abstractions provided by Reflux (actions and store) make it much easier than simply dumping a lot of state handling logic into your React components (10/10 would code again).

-React components and Reflux code is in `react/` and gets packaged by webpack into `static/app.js`.
+React components and Reflux code is in `react/` and gets packaged by [webpack](http://webpack.github.io/) into `static/app.js`.
 Django serves up the `templates/index.html` container which `app.js` writes into to render the interface.

 ### Deployment
 Project is deployed on Heroku ([foodtrucksofsf.herokuapp.com/](http://foodtrucksofsf.herokuapp.com/)).
 Deploying a Django app on Heroku is [pretty straightforward](https://devcenter.heroku.com/articles/getting-started-with-django), and there are a lot of packages to make this easy.